3. Suggested Homework

-- Secure a postpartum lactation consultation now for an in-home visit after baby has arrived.
+- Schedule a private, in-home breastfeeding lesson or register for this online class series.
 The team at Milk Drunk can teach you some tricks even if you don't have breastfeeding issues or questions.

-- Purchase a Placenta Healing package to encapsulate your placenta and heal naturally post-birth.
+- If desired, purchase a Placenta Healing package to encapsulate your placenta post-birth.

 - Check with the Red Cross or your hospital about Infant CPR classes.

 - Arrange a private, in-home infant care class and reserve special postpartum parent care by Parent Nurture.

 - Reserve personal culinary services by MamaFare, stock the freezer or line up a meal train.